-POSTAL POLICE OFFICERS' DUTIES & FIREARMS
+POSTAL POLICE OFFICERS' DUTIES & FEDERAL LAW ENFORCEMENT EQUITY

 Background: There are over 600 Postal Police Officers (PPOs) that patrol in and around select Postal Service facilities in the United States, including Puerto Rico.
 These are the uniformed law enforcement officers of the U.S. Postal Inspection Service (USPIS), a federal law enforcement agency.
 Pursuant to Title 18 U.S.C. § 3061(C), the Postal Service, and thereby the USPIS, are authorized to employ police officers to enforce Federal law.
 Simply put, PPOs are police officers.
 They wear police uniforms, carry police badges, have arrest authority, operate police vehicles (both on and off postal property), and are trained at the federal law enforcement accredited (FLETC) police academy.
-These officers have not been appropriately and fully utilized by the United States Postal Service.